initinll-data/learning-dbt-snowflake/README.md

 # ANALYTICS ENGINEERING WITH AIRBNB

+Welcome to the Analytics Engineering project with Airbnb data.
+In this project, we will explore simulating the life of an Analytics Engineer at Airbnb.
+This involves tasks such as loading, cleansing, and exposing data, as well as writing tests, automations, and documentation.

 ● Simulating the life of an Analytics Engineer in Airbnb

 ● Loading, Cleansing, Exposing data